CiscoDevNet/terraform-provider-fmc/docs/resources/device_cluster.md

 page_title: "fmc_device_cluster Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
   This device manages FTD Device Cluster configuration.
-This is resource may be re-designed in future releases.
+  Configuration of the Cluster is replicated from the Cluster Control Node.
+Nevertheless, please make sure that the configuration of the control and all the data nodes is consistent.
+  The following actions are not supported:
+  Renaming the cluster,Disabling/Enabling cluster node,Changing cluster control node,
 ---

 # fmc_device_cluster (Resource)

 This device manages FTD Device Cluster configuration.
-This is resource may be re-designed in future releases.
+ Configuration of the Cluster is replicated from the Cluster Control Node.
+Nevertheless, please make sure that the configuration of the control and all the data nodes is consistent.
+ The following actions are not supported:
+ - Renaming the cluster,
+ - Disabling/Enabling cluster node,
+ - Changing cluster control node,

 ## Example Usage